essa-khan/yelp-app/README.md

 # yelp-app

 A clone version of Yelp's business search API.
-The user will be able to search businessess with its location and type to retrieve the top 5 businesses based on the reviews, ratings and prices.
+The user will be able to search businesses with its location and type to retrieve the top 5 businesses based on the reviews, ratings and prices.

 # Yelp Clone Web App Demo